-Among her many talents, Andrea designed the Snowy Day Quilt Block Sampler that is our featured design for the Quilt Block Challenge.
-Before things officially kick off with the challenge next week, we wanted to sit down with Andrea to learn more about what makes her tick (or rather, stitch!).
+Among her many talents, Andrea designed the Happy Block Swap Sampler that is our featured design for the Quilt Block Challenge.
+We wanted to sit down with Andrea to learn more about what makes her tick (or rather, stitch!).

 If you haven’t signed up for the Quilt Block Challenge, there’s still time!
 You can sign up here to make sure you get the block assignments delivered to your inbox each week.
-And make sure to visit Andrea on Facebook, Instagram, and Etsy to see more of her beautiful work!
+And make sure to visit Andrea on Facebook, Instagram, and her blog to see more of her free quilt patterns and projects!

 National Quilters Circle: How long have you been quilting, and who taught you how to quilt?